Heavy periods are when you have heavy bleeding during your period for several months in a row. Having heavy periods is also called menorrhagia.

 The amount of blood lost during a period varies from one woman to another.
-On average, during your period, you will probably lose between 35 and 40ml of blood (two to three tablespoons).
-If you regularly lose more than this, or if your periods affect you physically and emotionally, you may have menorrhagia.
+On average, during your period, you will probably lose between 30 and 40ml of blood (two to three tablespoons).
+However, if your periods are heavy you may be losing much more than this.

-If your periods affect your normal activities such as going out, working or shopping, this may also mean that you have menorrhagia.
+If your periods are affecting your normal activities such as going out, working or shopping, this may also mean that they are heavy.

-These signs may be caused by problems other than menorrhagia.
+These signs may indicate that your heavy periods are caused by something else.
 If you have any of these signs, see your GP for advice.

-It’s also possible that certain types of intrauterine contraceptive devices (IUD or coil) can cause you to have heavy periods.
+If you’re taking anticoagulant medicines, such as warfarin, or have an intrauterine contraceptive device (IUD or coil) fitted, then these can both cause heavy periods.
 Speak to your GP for more information.

-Menorrhagia can cause iron deficiency and anaemia.
-Anaemia is a condition where you have too few red blood cells or not enough haemoglobin in your blood.
+Heavy periods can cause iron deficiency anaemia.
+Anaemia is a condition where you have too few red blood cells or not enough haemoglobin in your blood, which means your red blood cells and blood carry less oxygen.
+This causes symptoms such as tiredness, pale skin and feeling out of breath.
 Around two in three women with heavy periods have iron-deficiency anaemia.

-Menorrhagia can make you feel self-conscious and embarrassed during your period.
-It may also cause you to have mood swings or affect your sex life.
+Menorrhagia can be distressing and can make you feel self-conscious and embarrassed during your period.
+It may also cause mood swings and affect your sex life.

 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.